uber-go/dosa/README.md

 ## Abstract

-:warning: DOSA is _BETA_ software.
-It is not recommended for production use.
-We will announce when it's ready.

-[DOSA](https://github.com/uber-go/dosa/wiki) is a storage framework that provides a _declarative object storage abstraction_ for applications in Golang and (eventually) Java.
+[DOSA](https://github.com/uber-go/dosa/wiki) is a storage framework that provides a _declarative object storage abstraction_ for applications in Golang and (soon) Java.
 DOSA is designed to relieve common headaches developers face while building stateful, database-dependent services.

 If you'd like to start by writing a small DOSA-enabled program, check out [the getting started guide](https://github.com/uber-go/dosa/wiki/Getting-Started-Guide).